Best Cities For New College Graduates To Find A Job In 2016

 3. Kansas City, MO

 Starting in the right city can give you an edge in your career.
-There is more to Kansas City than its world champion baseball team and its barbecues, though they are really tasty.
+Though they are tasty, there is more to Kansas City than its world-champion baseball team and its barbecues.
 As of July 2015, Kansas City’s population was estimated at 475,378, says the United States Census Bureau.
 According to the Bureau of Labor Statistics, the median home cost of this city is $132,300, while the unemployment rate was 3.9 as of April 2016.

-The cost of living in Kansas City is 5.90% lower than the United States average, 6.30.
+The cost of living in Kansas City is 5.90% lower than the United States average of 6.30.
 So how soon can you make it to your office if you’re hired in Kansas City?
 The average commute time in this city is 21.32 minutes, a few minutes lower than the national average of 25 minutes.
-81 percent of commuters in this city drive their own car alone, 9 percent carpool with others, 4 percent use mass transit, while 4 percent work from home.
+Eighty-one percent of commuters in this city drive their car alone, 9 percent carpool with others, 4 percent use mass transit, and 4 percent work from home.

 4. Indianapolis, IN